refactor

 +-------------------------------------------------------------------------------------------------------------------+

-Invert the direction of the given relationship.
+Invert the direction of a given relationship.

 Input: